 Following that, the longer of the two swims, the Don Jenkins Memorial Swim, takes swimmers on a 2.26km journey from Warriewood Beach to the Mona Vale Basin.

 The Warriewood to Mona Vale swim was first held during the 1977-78 season with 20 swimmers, and it is now named after the founder of the swim, Mona Vale life member Don 'Doc' Jenkins.
 It is recognised as one of the first organised swims in Australia.

-Once you finish your ocean swim we would love for you to join us on the Cook Terrace from 11 pm (upstairs in the Mona Vale Surf Club), visit the Bright Side Café or The Basin Dining for lunch or spend the day in Mona Vale exploring the area, attractions, and cafes, we have something to suit everyone's taste.
+Once you finish your ocean swim head up to the club's members' lounge, the Cook Terrace, for live music and a drink from 11 am, visit the Bright Side Café or The Basin Dining for lunch or spend the day in Mona Vale exploring the area, attractions, and cafes, we have something to suit everyone's taste.

 The 1km Janice Mason Family Fun Swim is a great ocean swim for the whole family.
 This swim starts in front of the clubhouse at Mona Vale Beach and heads east before rounding the rock shelf and into Bongin Bongin Bay (the Basin).

 The 2.26km Don Jenkins Memorial Swim starts on Warriewood Beach to the south, and after heading out through the break, it rounds the small headland and follows a course outside the breakers, past the surf club, and into Bongin Bongin Bay.

 Once you finish your ocean swim there is plenty to do right under your nose.

 First and foremost, everyone is welcome upstairs in the surf club's members' lounge, the Cook Terrace, for live music and a drink from 11 am.